 Another way to prevent trademarks from becoming generic is to advertise the trademark or brand name along with the general term, instead of just the trademark.
 For example, “Jell-O gelatin” or “Kleenex® Brand Tissue.”
 If possible, companies that can afford to run advertising campaigns should adopt slogans that explain their intended use of their mark.
 For instance, Xerox’s advertising campaign reads: “You can’t Xerox a Xerox on a Xerox.
 But we don’t mind at all if you copy a copy on a Xerox® copier.”

 Companies like Xerox take such steps and go even further by requiring their licensees that their name not be used as a verb.
 Their licensing agreements for example, require businesses to refer to the action their products serve as “copying” rather than “Xeroxing.”
 They do so because it is crucial to educate not just the consumer, but also the company’s distribution network of the proper and intended use of the mark.

-Finally, while it is technically possible to revive a brand after genericide, this process can take years and a significant amount of money.
+Finally, once a trademark is in danger of becoming generic, while it is possible to reverse the process, it can take years and a significant amount of money.
 And even so, it is not guaranteed to work.